 The special revenue funds account for the Housing Trust Fund and SC HELP.
-The Housing Trust Fund was established in May 1992 pursuant to South Carolina Code of Laws, Chapter 31, Article 4.
+The Housing Trust Fund was established during May 1992 pursuant to South Carolina Code of Laws, Chapter 31, Article 4.
 The Authority receives funding from a percentage of the documentary stamp tax on instruments conveying real property.
 Under this enabling legislation, the Housing Trust Fund is to be used to "increase the supply of safe, decent, and affordable housing for members of the very low and lower income individuals and households."
-SC HELP was established in January 2011 and was funded by the U.S. Department of Treasury's Hardest Hit Fund.
+SC HELP was established during January 2011 and was funded by the U.S. Department of Treasury's Hardest Hit Fund.
 The program is designed to help homeowners avoid foreclosure.

-As such, in accordance with governmental accounting standards, the portions of net position/ fund balances that are not available for appropriation and expenditure and/or are legally segregated for a specified use are presented as restricted in the fund statement and restricted in the entity-wide statement.
+As such, in accordance with governmental accounting standards, the portions of net position/ fund balances that are not available for appropriation and expenditure and/or are legally segregated for a specified use are presented as restricted in the fund entity-wide statements.